FAQs

 These anchors offer excellent pull-out resistance and a secure fit when installed in 3,000 psi concrete.

-For large sculptures with multiple anchor points—such as individual legs or components—especially on uneven ground or where a single pad isn’t practical, we recommend using Sono Tubes.
+For some sculptures with multiple anchor points, like animals with individual feet, a single pad may not be practical.
+In these cases we recommend using Sono Tubes.

 These cylindrical concrete forms create stable, individual footings that follow the natural terrain while ensuring secure anchoring.